Boundary conditions at infinity for Black-Scholes equations: Problem

-When applying numerical methods that are set up on a finite grid, such as $(0,T) \times (0,n)$, the Black--Scholes equation is reduced to a partial differential equation (\ref{eq:bse}) on $[0,T) \times (0,n]$ with (\ref{eq:terminal}).
-Then, appropriate additional spatial boundary conditions at $y=n$, such that the equation in the finite domain $(0,T) \times (0,n)$ has a unique solution, are required.
+When applying numerical methods that are set up on a finite grid, such as $(0,T) \times (0,n)$, the Black--Scholes equation is reduced to a partial differential equation (\ref{eq:bse}) on $(0,T) \times (0,n)$ with (\ref{eq:initial}).
+In this case, appropriate additional spatial boundary conditions at $y=n$, such that the equation in the finite domain $(0,T) \times (0,n)$ has a unique solution, are required.
 The problem is reduced to specifying the boundary condition.
-Several boundary conditions have been proposed in the literature to date.
-Simple conditions involve setting a constant value as the boundary value $v(t,n)$, or first-order derivative $v_{y}(t,n)$.
-For example, \citet{SongYang2015} propose the condition $v(t,n)= 0$, revising the terminal conditions such that the terminal-boundary datum is continuous, whereas \citet{EkstromLotstedtSydowTysk2011} propose the Neumann boundary conditions $v_{y}(t,n)=0$.
-We review the other two proposed procedures, namely those of \citet{Cetin2018} and \citet{tsuzuki2023pitmans}, in the following.
+Several boundary conditions for the case of $h$ of linear growth have been proposed to date.
+We provide a brief literature review in Section \ref{sec:procedures}.